abigailparkinson/XGBoost-glacier-modelling/README.md

 - CMIP6 temperature and precipitation projections (same units as above) (https://doi.org/10.24381/cds.c866074c.)

 # Workflow
+Not included in the scripts in this repository is the QGIS workflow.
+Temperature, albedo and the training mass balance data were all in raster form and analysed in QGIS.
+A 1 x 1 km grid of the Bussemand catchment was generated, and raster values were assigned to each grid using zonal statistics.
 The project has three main phases
 1. **Phase 1: data derivation**
-   - DDerived monthly positive degree days from PROMICE temperature observations, with ERA5-supported interpolation where necessary
+   - Derived monthly positive degree days from PROMICE temperature observations, with ERA5-supported interpolation where necessary
    - Applied lapse-rate corrections using the IceBridge DEM
    - Derived precipitation volumes from ERA5 precipitation data, and calculated snowfall-rainfall percentages from temperature
    - Calculated monthly glacier-wide albedo from Landsat-8/9 imagery, with missing values estimated using random forest regression